Contextual Bandits with Cross-learning

 Recall that our cross-learning algorithms rely on cross-learning between contexts being possible: if the outcome of the auction remains the same, the bidder can compute their net utility they would receive given any value they could have for the item.
 This is true if the bidder's value for the item is independent of the other bidders' values for the item.
 Of course, this assumption (while common in much research in auction theory) does not necessarily hold in practice.
-We can nonetheless run our contextual bandit algorithms as if this were the case, and compare them to existing contextual bandit algorithms which do not make this assumption.
+We can nonetheless run our contextual bandit algorithms (with complete cross-learning) as if this were the case, and compare them to existing contextual bandit algorithms which do not make this assumption.

 Our basic experimental setup is as follows.
-We take existing first-price auction data from a large ad exchange that runs first-price auctions on a significant fraction of traffic, remove one participant (whose true values we have access to, substitute in one of our bandit algorithms for this participant, and replay the auction, hence answering the question ``how well would this (now removed) participant do if they instead ran this bandit algorithm?''.
+We take existing first-price auction data from a large ad exchange that runs first-price auctions on a significant fraction of traffic, remove one participant (whose true values we have access to), substitute in one of our bandit algorithms for this participant, and replay the auction.
+This experiment answers the question ``how well would this (now removed) participant do if they instead ran this bandit algorithm?''

 We collected anonymized data from 10 million consecutive auctions from this ad exchange, which were then divided into 100 groups of $10^5$ auctions.